No sugar will change your life!

 You won’t have to borrow your teen’s acne cream.

 Good-bye, midlife zits!
 Systemic inflammation is a known acne trigger.
 And sugar—wouldn’t you know it?—is inflammatory.
 One study in the American Journal of Clinical Nutrition found that when non-soda-drinkers consumed one 12-ounce can a day for 3 weeks, their inflammation levels increased by 87%.
-Give up the soda and other sweetened drinks and you might not need as much of that expensive concealer, the research suggests.
+Give up the soda and other sweetened drinks and you might not need as much of that expensive concealer, research suggests.

 You won’t have to fake smile.